TheLX5/OBJ-Viewer/README.md

 * There's space to put more frames on a sequence, but SCad treats that data as X/Y displacements, even if these are never read by the tool upon loading a .OBJ file.

 #### Tool versions and revisions
 The software NAK1989 S-CG-CAD had some different versions and revisions according to the files in Hino's folder, and some of them modified the OBJ format a little bit.
 The version 1.10 below revision 920000 and version 1.23 had the same format.
-Version 1.10 above revision 920000 swapped Byte 5 and Byte 6 from the standard entry format, making it the same to SCad's format.
+Version 1.10 above revision 920000 swapped Byte 5 and Byte 6 from the standard entry format and reverses the tile priority order, making it the same to SCad's format.
 Version 1.23 added support for OBX files.

 *I need confirmation on the revision number for version 1.10 about the format change and OBX support starting from version 1.23